School of Education

 Admission to the School of Education as a Pre-Kinesiology Student

-New freshmen and transfer students from off-campus are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Kinesiology, etc. Students interested in the Exercise and Movement Science option within Kinesiology or the Athletic Training program receive a classification of PKN.
-This classification indicates that a student is interested in one, or both, of these programs, but hasn't completed the eligibility requirements for admission into the professional program.
-To be eligible for admission to the School of Education with a PKN classification, UW–Madison students must have earned a cumulative GPA of 2.5 based on UW–Madison course work.
+New freshmen and transfer students from off-campus are admitted directly to the School of Education with a “pre” classification that reflects their area of interest—Pre-Elementary, Pre-Kinesiology, etc. Students interested in the Exercise and Movement Science option within Kinesiology or the Athletic Training program receive a classification of PKN.
+This classification indicates that a student is interested in one (or both) of these programs, but hasn't completed the eligibility requirements for admission into the professional part of the undergraduate program.
+To be eligible for admission to the School of Education with a PKN classification, UW–Madison students must have earned a cumulative GPA of 2.5 based on UW–Madison coursework.
 This GPA requirement may be modified by the Last 60 Credits Rule (see below).

 On-campus students wishing to be admitted to the School of Education while working on a program’s eligibility requirements can apply for admission to the School of Education by completing a pre-professional application form.
-However, it is not necessary to be a "pre" before applying to any of the School of Education's professional programs.
+However, it is not necessary to have a "pre" classification before applying to any of the School of Education's professional programs.

 It is strongly recommended that students interested in a School of Education program meet with an academic advisor in Education Academic Services (EAS), 139 Education Building, 1000 Bascom Mall, 608-262-1651.